Mission was born in 2001. What's happened in the 15 years that have past?

 2016

 Fifteen years have passed.
-The years we have left behind tell us that we should not claim that we know what the next 15 will be like.
-But for our part, it looks promising so far.
-We have the pleasure of working with customers we all know well, and we of course welcome new customers as well.
-We would very much like to hear from you if you have questions or want to learn more about what we work with.
+The years we have left behind us tell us that we should not claim to know what the next 15 will be like.
+But for us, things are looking promising so far.
+We have the pleasure of working with customers we already know well, and we are of course happy to welcome new customers as well.
+We would love to hear from you if you have any questions or would like to learn more about what we are working on.
 Stay up to date on what we are working on by subscribing to our newsletter.
 Welcome.